Carpk/ShawnKlein/_posts/2016-05-15-setting-iptables.md

 `sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT`

-We are telling `iptables` to `--append` to the `INPUT` chain for incomming packets, with a `--match` from `conntrack` where the connection state `--ctstate` is `ESTABLISHED` or `RELATED`, and for packets that meet this rule, to `--jump` to the target, `ACCEPT` in this case.
+We are telling `iptables` to `--append` to the `INPUT` chain for incomming packets, with a `--match` from the `conntrack` extension where the connection state `--ctstate` is `ESTABLISHED` or `RELATED`, and for packets that meet this rule, to `--jump` to the target, `ACCEPT` in this case.

-The `conntrack` module extension provides provides access to the connection tracking state. passing in `--ctstate` allows us to match connection state, other states to match include: `INVALID`, `NEW`, `UNTRACKED`, `NONE`, `EXPECTED`.
+The `conntrack` module extension provides provides access to the connection tracking state.
+Passing in `--ctstate` allows us to match connection state, other states to match include: `INVALID`, `NEW`, `UNTRACKED`, `NONE`, `EXPECTED`.
 More info regarding this and other modules and can be found in `man iptables-extensions`.
 But in our case, `ESTABLISHED` matches a packet that is associated with a connection which has seen packets in both directions. `RELATED` will match a packet that is starting a new connection, but is associated with an existing connection.

 Next, we will allow incoming traffic on port 22 for SSH.

 `sudo iptables -A INPUT -p tcp --dport ssh -j ACCEPT`

 `iptables` will `--append` to the `INPUT` chain for incomming packets, the `--protocol` of `tcp` where destination port `--dport` matches `ssh`, these will `--jump` to the `ACCEPT` target.
+When the `--protocol` is used, it will load the module of the protocol type.
+So in the above command, iptables is loading the `tcp` module, and could be easily found in `man iptables-extensions` if we search for `--protocol tcp`, where we can see other commands that tcp will accept, such as `--sport`, `--tcp-flags`, `--syn`, and `--tcp-option`.

 Command for allowing all web traffic